cyrichardson/docs-cloud-keep/api-docs/api-operations/methods/get-get-v1-containers.rst

 Response
 """"""""""""""""

-The following table shows the response parameters for the request:
+The following table shows the response atttributes for the request:

 +------------+---------+--------------------------------------------------------+
 | Name       | Type    | Description                                            |